Thai food is arguably one of the best cuisines. And when you visit Thailand and have the authentic dishes, it’s a completely different experience.

 One of the first places this curry recipe was mentioned was by Khun Ying Plien Plassakornwong, who in the early 1900s, was a lady in waiting at the royal palace in Bangkok.

-Also, traditionally it’s made with goat, and is served with roti, a delicious flat bread.
-So I think it’s worth trying the authentic recipe.
+Also, when it comes to best practice with Thai culinary traditions, goat is used and it’s served with roti, a delicious flat bread.
+So I think it’s worth trying the authentic Thai food.

 And lastly, here’s a link to a kaeng khiao wan recipe made by a chef from Thailand.